Article ID: 000086352 Content Type: Troubleshooting Last Reviewed: 05/16/2025

 Description

-In the Intel® Quartus® Prime Pro Edition software the Platform Designer will append unique suffixes (hashes) to the IP component file names during generation to ensure uniqueness of the file.
-The uniqueness of the file is neccesary because the IP component is dynamic and the RTL for the IP is generated during runtime based on the input parameters.
+In the Quartus® Prime Pro Edition software, the Platform Designer will append unique suffixes (hashes) to the IP component file names during generation to ensure the file's uniqueness.
+The file's uniqueness is necessary because the IP component is dynamic, and the RTL for the IP is generated during runtime based on the input parameters.
 A given set of parameter values produces the same hash for each generation.
 This methodology ensures no collisions between the multiple variants of the same IP.

 Resolution

-This information is scheduled to be added in a future release of the Intel® Quartus® Prime Pro Edition User Guide: Platform Designer.
+This information was added in the Quartus® Prime Pro Edition User Guide: Platform Designer version 18.1.

 Related Products